Class of 1997

 Connie Chenosky-Miller, MSN'97, works at the Cheyenne Veterans Administration Medical Center in a satellite clinic in Fort Collins, Colorado (2016).

-Kuei-Ru Chou, PhD’97, received the 2020 Lulu Wolf Hassenplug Award for Distinguished Career in Nursing from the VUSN Alumni Association in October.
-She was inducted as a fellow in the American Academy of Nursing in October 2019, and into the Sigma Theta Tau International Nurse Researcher Hall of Fame.
-In May 2018.
+Kuei-Ru Chou, PhD'97, received the Lulu Wolf Hassenplug Award for Distinguished Career in Nursing presented by the VUSN Alumni Association during the school's annual awards ceremony in October 2020.
+She was inducted as a fellow in the American Academy of Nursing in October 2019, and into the Sigma Theta Tau International Nurse Researcher Hall of Fame in May 2018.
 Kuei-Ru is distinguished professor and dean of the Taipei Medical University College of Nursing in Taiwan.

 Deana Morgan Clapper, MSN'97, was featured in The Tennessean in January 2020 for helping to build the Donate Life Rose Parade float and traveling to Pasadena, California, for the parade itself.
 She is associate executive director of Tennessee Donor Services.